Ark3u0/react_sass_template/README.md

  $ gulp test
  $ gulp bundle

-For testing, the repo utilizing enzyme.
+For testing, the repo utilizes enzyme.
 Sample test files can be found under the /test directory.